TianyuQ/me/content/post/Joining CLeAR/index.md

 ---
-title: I'm glad to annouce that I'm joining University of Texas at Austin as an Aerospace Engineering Ph.D. student in 2023 Fall.
-See you in Austin, TX!
+title: "[2023-02] I'm glad to annouce that I'm joining University of Texas at Austin as an Aerospace Engineering Ph.D. student in 2023 Fall.
+See you in Austin, TX!"
 date: '2023-02-12'
 summary: Ph.D.
 Admission
 ---